DOM based XSS¶

 From the highlighted statement above, we know that the

-is the entry point for injection.
+queryis the entry point for injection.
 Hence we will need to craft a payload and do a search based on where query is. -

 The goal of this lab is to issue an

-statement hence we will simply edit the payload accordingly to"><svg onload=alert(1)>
+alert()statement hence we will simply edit the payload accordingly to"><svg onload=alert(1)>which will result in the query below :

 document.write('<img src="/resources/images/tracker.gif?searchTerms='+"><svg onload=alert(1)>+'">');